poonamshettar/Portfolio/codes/bloom_filter.md

 		return false;
 }

-// insert operation
 void insert(bool* bitarray, int arrSize, string s)
 {
-	// check if the element in already present or not if (lookup(bitarray, arrSize, s))
+	if (lookup(bitarray, arrSize, s))
 		cout << s << " is Probably already present" << endl;
 	else